Merchant Account Vs Payment Gateway | What’s the Difference?

 What is a Merchant Account?

-A merchant account is an account used to accept and process credit and debit card payments.
+A merchant account is an account used to accept and process credit and debit card payments in multiple currencies.

 It is also a temporary depository in case there is a need to issue a refund to a dissatisfied customer or possibly revert money after a fraudulent incident.